 - The sooner you know you have prediabetes, the sooner you can take action to reverse it and prevent type 2 diabetes.

 - Find more information about this condition here from a trusted and reliable source like the Centers for Disease Control and Prevention or the American Diabetes Association

-According to the CDC, prediabetes affects nearly 88 million people, yet 84% of those people don’t know they even have it.
-Are you one of the 84%?
-Take our short Prediabetes Risk Assessment Screening to find out your risk today and what you can do to lower your risk to prevent type 2 diabetes.
+According to the CDC, prediabetes affects nearly 96 million people, yet 80% of those people don’t know they even have it.
+Are you one of the 80%?
+Take a short Prediabetes Risk Assessment Screening to find out your risk today and what you can do to lower your risk to prevent type 2 diabetes.

-The Healthy Lifestyle program is series of six sessions that will walk you through the fundamentals of creating a healthier, balanced lifestyle.
-This six-week program is designed for you to access on demand and sessions last approximately 45 minutes each.
-Joining this program you will learn the latest physical activity and nutrition recommendations, set goals, and techniques to put what you learned into practice.
+The Healthy Lifestyle Program is series of six, 45-minute sessions that will walk you through the fundamentals of creating a healthier, balanced lifestyle.
+This six-week program is designed for you to access on demand to meet your needs.
+Discover the latest physical activity and nutrition recommendations, set goals, and practice techniques learned in real-time.

 Registered dietitian, Ryan Sanders, talks about the symptoms, risk factors and principles of type 2 diabetes prevention.
 Discover lifestyle tweaks that can help you prevent or delay the onset of type 2 diabetes.

-Many people realize they have diabetes only when a major health event, such as a heart attack or kidney failure, occurs.
+Many people realize they have diabetes only when a major health event occurs, such as a heart attack.
 By then a great deal of internal damage is done, and crisis management is the only option.
 Learn how to avoid the crisis and stay healthy with Kathryn Parker, RD, LD/N.

 The National Institute of Health has outlined steps to create your personal game plan to tackle diabetes prevention.
 This article will walk you through the “need-to-know” information to set you up for self-directed success.